 Warm stratification is used on seeds from trees and shrubs that naturally ripen in early fall.
 This is the majority of plants grown in gardens and landscapes.
 Warm stratification mimics the conditions of spring with warmth (68-86°F) and moisture.
 The moisture softens the seed hull, entering the seed and providing the water needed by the embryo to complete its development.
 Moistened seeds can be placed in a plastic container on top of the refrigerator for 60 days, or until 20% germination is seen.
 When warm stratifying seeds, you will need to keep a look out for mold, which will need to be wiped off regularly.
 Some growers apply fungicides to seeds being stratified.
 I do not.

 In some cases, seeds need a combination of warm and cold stratification to stimulate germination.
-Staring with warm stratification, moistened seeds are given 60 days to soften the seed hull before being placed in a cold environment.
+Starting with warm stratification, moistened seeds are given 60 days to soften the seed hull before being placed in a cold environment.

 To determine whether or not stratification is needed by your seeds, find out how it grows in nature.

 You can grow a surprising amount of food in your own yard.
 Ask me how!